spolu/settle/site/content/posts/settle-introduction.md

-These transactions would have to come at very little or no fee which rules out fiat currencies (also why would a machine trust a nation-state backing?) but also most cryptocurrencies backed by a blockchain as maintaining the blockchain generally costs quite a lot on a per transaction basis (if only to prevent spam).
+These transactions would have to come at very little or no fee which rules out fiat currencies (also why would a machine trust a nation-state backing?) but also most cryptocurrencies backed by a blockchain, as maintaining the blockchain generally costs quite a lot on a per transaction basis (if only to prevent spam).

 Lightning networks resolve that issue at the transcation level, but users still have to get their hands on the underlying currency to set up channels, which